-When a same sex relationship between the biological parent and a non-biological parent comes to an end, the non-biological partner could lose access to the child.
+When a same-sex relationship between the biological parent and a non-biological parent comes to an end, the non-biological partner could lose access to the child.
 In the past, if the non-biological parent wanted to pursue custody and visitation, he or she would have to prove the unfitness of the biological parent or prove exceptional circumstances.
 Now that de facto parenting status has been recognized by law, if non-biological parents want to pursue custody and visitation, they have legal standing to do so.

 The first step in pursuing custody and visitation is to be declared a de facto parent, which must be decided by the court.
 The Supreme Court of Wisconsin established the tests for this process (In re Custody of H.S.H.– K 533 N.W.2d 419 (1995)), which Maryland adopted.
-There are four elements which must be addressed:
+There are four elements that must be addressed:

 - “the biological or adoptive parent consented to, and fostered, the petitioner’s formation and establishment of a parent-like relationship with the child;

 - the petitioner and the child lived together in the same household;

 - the petitioner assumed obligations of parenthood by taking significant responsibility for the child’s care, education, and development, including contributing towards the child’s support, without expectation of financial compensation; and

 - the petitioner has been in a parental role for a length of time sufficient to have established with the child a bonded, dependent relationship parental in nature.”

 If your petition is approved, you would be on an equal legal footing with the child’s biological parent regarding the care, custody, and control of the child.